TULiberalArts/Philosophy/pages/undergradaute.md

 description: >-
   Major or minor in Philosophy at Temple University in Philadephia.
 Explore topics including the   morality of law, bioethics and feminist philosopy.
-keywords: >-
-  BA in philosophy, Department of Philosophy, Major in Philosophy, Minor in Philosophy
+keywords: 'BA in philosophy, Department of Philosophy, Major in Philosophy, Minor in Philosophy'
 published: true
 sidebar: true
 sidebar-content: |